ruby-grape/grape/README.md

 class API < Grape::API
   default_error_status 400
   get '/example' do
     error!
-"This should have http status code 400" end end
+'This should have http status code 400' end end
 ```